kuliyhog/UCL_Blockchain_AR/README.md

 ## 3. Starting the Nodejs Backend

   - In the api directory
+  - Open up a terminal and do
     - `npm start`

 ## 4. Starting the React Frontend

   - In the client directory
+  - Open up a separate termimal and do
     - `npm start`

 ## 5. Nodejs Backend Endpoints